City of Socorro and Don Anderson Dance

-Comes again to NM Tech, Fall Semester 2013
+Comes again to NM Tech, Spring Semester 2014

 This 16-week intensive credit course is designed to take you from beginning to intermediate levels so that you can comfortably dance anywhere in the world where Tango is being danced.
 No previous dance experience is required.
 Tango is a walking dance with low joint impact, suitable for all age ranges.

-Classes begin on Tuesday, August 20th, 2013 from 7-8:55PM on the Macey Stage.
+Classes start in January and they are on Tuesdays from 7-8:55PM on the Macey Stage, start date TBD.
 Course details and registration information for course PR189C Tango is available at either NM Tech Community Education or Socorro Chamber of Commerce.

 Here is what graduating students have to say: